ibm-cloud-docs/pattern-sap-on-vcenter-server/reference-architecture-vcenter-server.md

 ## Architecture diagram
 {: #architecture-diagram}

-Figure 1 illustrates a network and component architecture for a single-zone, multi-region deployment to facilitate disaster recovery (DR).
+Figure 1 illustrates a network and component architecture for a single zone, multi-region deployment to facilitate disaster recovery (DR).

 A recommended approach for optimization of the DR environment is to run selected nonproduction environments on DR infrastructure.
 In the case of a disaster declaration, the nonproduction environment can be repurposed for DR. This is applicable for only the application layer because the DR database should be constantly replicated from production.